 How do you practice deep breathing?
 Here are a few guidelines that can help.

 First, start by sitting in a comfortable position, making sure that you’re sitting up with your back straight with your shoulders back.

-Keeping the upper body is important to ensure air can easily flow through to your lungs.
+Keeping the upper body is important to ensure air can smoothly flow through to your lungs.

 Now that you’re in the right position begin inhaling and exhaling through your nose.

 Slowly start by inhaling through the nose, allowing the entire abdomen to expand.

 You want to fill your lungs as much as possible.